multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emergingnews.md

 hide: true  <!-- # change this to false once you finish editing-->

 # required info
-title: Emerging News: Detecting emerging stories from social media and news feeds
+title: "Emerging News: Detecting emerging stories from social media and news feeds"
-subtitle: <!-- # leave this blanck-->
+subtitle:
-blurb: <!-- # add the task blurb here-->
+blurb: "Insert blurb here, keep it between the quotes in order to handle any special characters"
 ---

 <!-- # please respect the structure below-->